metch1/metch1.github.io/README.md

 - This repository is meant to showcase my professional work and is protected under copyright law.
 - Any unauthorized use of the content may result in legal action.

+---

+# TO DO

+- Convert all images to WebP for faster loading
+- Compress videos for faster page load without losing quality
+- Lazy-load images and videos for better performance
+- Add favicon for browser tab